-If you have an account with a bank or building society that becomes insolvent you will be contacted by the liquidator or by the FSCS.
+If you have an account with a bank or building society that fails, FSCS or the liquidator will contact you with next steps.

 We may also be able to help if you have an account with a UK branch of a bank incorporated in another European Economic Area state.

 If you have multiple accounts with banks or building societies that are part of a larger group, the amount of compensation you can claim depends on how the Prudential Regulation Authority (PRA) authorises the firm:

 - If the banks/building societies are separately authorised: £85,000 per person per firm.

 - If the banks/building societies are covered by the parent company’s authorisation: one payment of £85,000, which covers all the accounts you hold with the different firms.

 For example, if you have a current account with Bank X and savings with Bank Y and they share one firm reference number or authorisation number, they are classed as a single firm for the purposes of compensation.
 This means that your limit for compensation is £85,000 in total, shared across Bank X and Bank Y.